Assorted dishes and drinks at Hotel Nacional.

 Advertising

-• Restaurants
+• Recommended

-At one of the higher price points on this list, the bottomless brunch offering at Half Acre in South Melbourne boasts an elevated menu to match.
-The venue has recently revamped its bottomless brunch into "The Feast and Flow" experience, which you can separate out into just a "Feast" if you're off the bevvies.
+What's on offer: At one of the higher price points on this list, the bottomless brunch offering at Half Acre in South Melbourne boasts an elevated menu to match.
+The venue revamped its bottomless brunch into "The Feast and Flow" experience, which you can separate out into just a "Feast" if you're off the bevvies.
 The brunch grants you two hours of access to a self-service buffet of both savouries and sweets, made-to-order hot dishes, plus a list of unlimited house and prosecco wines, beer, non-alcoholic options, and rotating cocktails.
 Designed to be reminiscent of a hotel buffet in New York or Paris, this is brunching but not as you know it.
 Anticipate an extravagant affair of coal-roasted meats and wood-fired vegetables – complete with a build-your-own pavlova section.
+Hungry yet?

 • Japanese